gizmore/phpgdo/DOCS/GDO7_PERFORMANCE.md

 # GDOv7 Performance

-Performance shall be O(N)! :D

-Of course performance is one of the main reasons i lost interest in many other frameworks.
+Performance is one of the main reasons why i lost interest in many other frameworks.
 The performance of GDOv7 is quite good already, but I do not want to start optimizing too early.

+While composer projects are still booting an optimized autoloader, GDOv7 might be doing heavy data work already.

+I tried to compare roughly with Laravel8 and a recent Wordpress, and both systems were beaten, even thought GDO had way more to load (empty laravel + wordpress, small gdo install iirc)

+Real benchmarks are planned.

+However, Laravel8 was only beaten marginally in memory and CPU footprint.

 ## GDOv7 Performance: Headers